 Arrangements for funerals may be made through the Rector using the contact details from the link above.
 Baptisms/Christenings and weddings may be arranged during the Office Hour, 6.00pm to 6.50pm in the vestry, every Monday evening -except Bank Holidays.
 (Please note that the Evening Service follows immediately at 7.00pm)

-St. Mary's Ministry of Welcome November to 30th March
+St. Mary's Ministry of Welcome April to end of October

 As the building of St. Mary’s began in about 1430 there are many things of special historic interest which ‘Welcomers’ like to point out.
 Many visitors fail to notice the wonderful door which has been in use since the church was built.( Interestingly the wicket hinges are dated 1747-the wicket is the smaller door set in the big door- so was this a later modification or had the hinges worn out through frequent use?)
 Visitors are often given a demonstration of the amazing way the door closes and so appreciate the skills of those who crafted it.